mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 ### Key Pairs are not loaded

-Gitlab loads the key pairs from the **Cluster Region** specified.
+GitLab loads the key pairs from the **Cluster Region** specified.
 Ensure that key pair exists in that region.

 #### `ROLLBACK_FAILED` during cluster creation